NNastasya/igooana/README.md

 `Api` class offers a `Execute` method which accepts a `Query` and executes it.
 Constructing a `Query` is typesafe and fun.
-Let's say you'd like to view number of visits and page views by browser for last months.
+Let's say you'd like to view a number of visits and pageviews by browser for last month.

 ```c#
 try {